brn/rxx/modules/core/docs/basics/create_service.md

 ## Create service.

 react-mvi has service layer that create props of React Component.
-Usually service function or class is called by react-mvi by auto at time when you call 'run' function.
+Usually service function or class is called by react-mvi by auto at time when you call __run__ function.
 But react-mvi how do distinguish service and other modules?

 Examples